luttje/laravel-scoped-views/README.md

 ## Basic Usage

-1. Create a blade view (or component)
+1. In your project create a blade view, which can be a (Livewire) component.
-2. Create a `.js` or `.css` with the same name (minus the .blade. part) next to it
+2. Create a `.js` or `.css` with the same name (minus the .blade. part) next to it.
-3. Run `npm run dev` to compile the scripts and styles to the `public/views/...` directory
+3. Run `npm run dev` to compile the scripts and styles to the `public/views/...` directory.
 4. All views will check for the existence of these files when they're compiled and include them automatically.
 5. In your layout view (e.g: [`layouts/app.blade.php`](resources/views/layouts/app.blade.php)) place `@stack('scoped-scripts')` and `@stack('scoped-styles')` to mark where scripts and styles (respectively) are placed.
 6. You can accompany your layout view with a scoped `.css` and `.js` in the same way.
 But you probably don't want to scope the css in your layout, so put `/* !allGlobal */` at the top of your layout css file ([see example](resources/views/layouts/app.css)) to disable scoping.